battistar/tiny_xml/README.md

 ### Data extraction

-To access to the first tag, described in the XPath expression, use `first` function.
+To access to the first tag, described by an XPath expression, use `first` function.
 Then extract the value by `text` function:

 ```elixir
 def extract_value(xml) do